-Q. Mention major features of Pentaho?
+Q2).
+Mention the major features of Pentaho?

-Direct Analytics on MongoDB: It authorizes business analysts and IT to access, analyze, and visualize MongoDB data.
+- Direct Analytics on MongoDB: It authorizes business analysts and IT to access, analyze, and visualize MongoDB data.

-Science Pack: Pentaho’s Data Science Pack operationalizes analytical modeling and machine learning while allowing data scientists and developers to unburden the labor of data preparation to Pentaho Data Integration.
+- Science Pack: Pentaho’s Data Science Pack operationalizes analytical modeling and machine learning while allowing data scientists and developers to unburden the labor of data preparation to Pentaho Data Integration.

-Full YARN Support for Hadoop: Pentaho’s YARN mixing enables organizations to exploit the full computing power of Hadoop while leveraging existing skillsets and technology investments.
+- Full YARN Support for Hadoop: Pentaho’s YARN mixing enables organizations to exploit the full computing power of Hadoop while leveraging existing skillsets and technology investments.

-Q. Define Pentaho BI Project?
+Q3).
+Define the Pentaho BI Project?

-ThePentaho BI Project is an current effort by the Open Source communal to provide groups with best-in-class solutions for their initiative Business Intelligence (BI) needs..
+Ans: The Pentaho BI Project is a current effort by the Open Source communal to provide groups with best-in-class solutions for their initiative Business Intelligence (BI) needs.

-Q. What major applications comprises of Pentaho BI Project?
+Q4).
+What major applications comprises of Pentaho BI Project?

-The Pentaho BI Project encompasses the following major application areas:
+Ans: The Pentaho BI Project encompasses the following major application areas: